PROCEEDINGS OF

 years.

-Then in August 1839 an
+Then in August 1839 an international

-international incident captivated the entire nation, and
+incident captivated the entire nation, and Hewins seized the

-the Amistad’s captain and cook in order to
+subjugated Africans on board—accused of murdering the Amistad’s captain and cook in order to gain

-to await what would become one of the most sensational trials
+await what would become one of the most sensational trials

 in American history.
 Anticipating the public’s lust for

-information, Hewins traveled to the neighboring state to take
+information, Hewins traveled to the neighboring state to

-a monumentally sized painting, now unlocated, entitled The Death of Capt.
-Ferrer, the Captain of the Amistad, July, 1839, which he exhibited to paying
+entitled The Death of Capt.
+Ferrer, the Captain

-delineated on 135 feet of canvas, and strikes the beholder as
+characters is correctly delineated on 135 feet of canvas,

-real life.
-Its faithfulness to the original has been attested
+and strikes the beholder as real life.
+Its faithfulness to

-by those who participated in the awful tragedy.
-The hundreds
+the original has been attested by those who participated in

-of visitors both in New Haven and Hartford where the Africans
+Haven and Hartford where the Africans have been seen, have

-have been seen, have bestowed the most unqualified praise upon
+bestowed the most unqualified praise upon the merits of the

 Surviving woodblock prints of the work reveal that while Hewins portrayed the exact

-moment of the captain’s death during the insurrection, he did
+moment of the captain’s death during the insurrection, he

-their ongoing trial, which became a beacon for the
+center of their ongoing trial, which became a beacon for the

 abolitionist movement.
 Thus, Hewins’ dramatic depiction of